• About

 • DOCTOR OF PHILOSOPY IN LITERATURE

-The Doctor of Philosophy in Literature Program aims to develop competent and responsible literary scholars by providing them training in research and literary criticism, creative writing, and cultural studies; opportunities for sustained investigation of aspects of literature and literary history, particularly that of the Philippines, Southeast Asia, and Australia-New Zealand; and supervision in the production of research projects that will be vital contributions to the fields of literary/cultural studies and literary production.
-The program lists a variety of course offerings, allowing the student to shape a personal program of study in any of the following areas: genre studies, regional literature, literary history, literature and ideas, translation, and textual/cultural criticism.
+The Doctor of Philosophy in Literature Program aims to develop competent and responsible literary scholars and artists by providing them training in research and literary criticism, creative writing, and cultural studies; opportunities for sustained investigation of aspects of literature and literary history, particularly that of the Philippines and the Asia-Pacific; and supervision in the production of research projects that will be vital contributions to the fields of literary/cultural studies and literary production.

 Course Requirements